Puemmel/Schroedinger/README.txt

 -potential.dat
 -wavefuncs.dat

+You can change the working directory by using the commandline "-p" or "--path" and adding the directory, where you want to work in.
+Please keep in mind, that the directory you plan to work in needs to contain an "schrodinger.inp" file with the information mentioned above.

-After the schrodinger_solver.py was executed, the following values can be plotted, if the schrodinger_plotter.py is run.
+After the "schrodinger_solver.py" was executed, the following values can be plotted, if the "schrodinger_plotter.py" is run.

 -the potential
 -the eigenvalues